mugamma/ccg-parser/README.md

-# ccg-parser
+# A CCG Semantic Parser with Lambda-calculus Semantics in Julia

-A CCG Semantic Parser with Lambda-calculus Semantics in Julia
+See the demo for an example.